socal-ucr/eBPF-tutorial/5-uprobes/README.md

 /var/lib/docker/overlay2/6f3e90...dd0f/diff/opt/tritonserver/bin/tritonserver
 ```

-## Look for the function symbol in our target binary
+## Look for the function symbol in the target binary

 This shows all the symbols for a specific function.
 ```bash